andrew-code/wap_twitch/Readme.md

     The main libraries used in this project include Selenium, PyTest and SeleniumBase.

-**After clicking Accept Cookies button got this error** "[GraphQL] One or more GraphQL errors were detected on request (...).
+**After clicking Accept Cookies button on mobile devices got this error** "[GraphQL] One or more GraphQL errors were detected on request (...).
 UpdateConsentMutation: failed integrity check"

-SeleniumBase was used to run steps.
+SeleniumBase was used to run steps on the Desktop version.

 1. go to https://m.twitch.tv/
 2. click in the search icon